 - SimilarWeb - Enter any website to discover how it performs, from traffic to engagement

-Make sure you have an idea of what your niche is, how you’re going to set yourself apart from the rest, who your ideal customers are and finally, who your competition are.
+Make sure you have an idea of what your niche is, how you’re going to set yourself apart from the rest, who your ideal customers are, and finally, who your competitors are.
 Write it all down somewhere.